2023 Best Value International Relations & Security Bachelor's Degree Schools

 Read full report on International Relations & National Security at Brigham Young University - Provo

-Out-of-state tuition fees for undergraduate students at Angelo State are $17,978 per year.
+The average tuition and fees for an out-of-state undergraduate student at Angelo State are $17,978 a year.
 The average amount in student loans that international relations majors at Angelo State take out while working on their Bachelor's Degree is $19,527.

 Read full report on International Relations & National Security at University of Minnesota - Duluth

-Minnesota State Mankato excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best International Relations & Security Bachelor’s Degree Schools list.
+As a testament to the quality of education it offers, Minnesota State Mankato also is in the top 20% of our Best International Relations & Security Bachelor’s Degree Schools ranking.

 Out-of-state tuition fees for undergraduate students at Eastern Michigan are $15,500 per year.